moinwiki/moin/docs/intro/features.rst

 Search / Indexing
 =================
 * important metadata is indexed
-* content data is converted and indexed
+* content data is converted (if possible) and indexed
 * fast indexed search, fast internal operations
 * flexible and powerful search queries
 * search current and historical contents